As true today as it was in 1968

 We began as a substance abuse treatment provider; in ensuing decades we expanded the scope of our programs to address new challenges raised by homelessness, AIDS/HIV, and welfare reform.

-Argus has received both national and international recognition: Argus programs have been replicated in Washington DC, San Fransisco, Albany, Des Moines, and Belfast, Northern Ireland.
+Argus has received both national and international recognition: Argus programs have been replicated in Washington DC, San Francisco, Albany, Des Moines, and Belfast, Northern Ireland.
 Having created our programs in response to community needs, we will continue to respond to new needs as they arise.

-Mary S. Taylor our beloved founder
+Mary S. Taylor

 On March 1, 2011, Mayor Michael R. Bloomberg celebrated Women’s History Month with the launch of “NYC Women: Make it Here, Make it Happen,” a video series produced by the Commission on Women’s Issues in collaboration with Emmy award-winning NYC Media that shines a spotlight on extraordinary women of New York City.

 When Mary Taylor arrived in New York City in 1948 with no skills, education or support system, she found herself sleeping in Penn Station.
 Suffering drug and alcohol addiction, Mary sought to turn her life around.
 In 1969, Taylor joined the Argus Community, which provided the South Bronx and East Harlem with programs to assist people with substance abuse issues and then educate them to become Substance Abuse Counselors.
-Mary Taylor’s organization, Argus Community, Inc. (Argus) has since trained hundreds of women who were on welfare or some other form of public assistance to become economically self-sufficient.
+Elizabeth L. Sturz’s organization, Argus Community, Inc. (Argus) has since trained hundreds of women who were on welfare or some other form of public assistance to become economically self-sufficient.
 Most of these women were then connected to jobs with benefits and opportunities for advancement.

 With her thirty plus year career with Argus, Mary “Spiritt” Taylor devoted her life to building the Argus “community” and help severely disadvantaged teens and adults – with a large number of women’s programs–to free themselves from poverty and drug abuse and build new lives based on responsibility, work, and hope.